sulfaratnas/code-refactoring/2. refactorings/introduce-parameter-object.md

 This refactoring changes the interface of a method.

-It applies when the method has a large number of parameters that form one or more logical groupings.
+It applies when your function contain a repeating group of parameters.

 It would be better to pass fewer objects that group the data together.
 This would allow people reading the code to more